 Megan Pauly

-Staff Reporter, VPM NewsMegan Pauly covers education and healthcare issues in the greater Richmond region.
+Staff Reporter, VPM NewsMegan Pauly reports on early childhood and higher education news in Virginia.
 She was a 2020-21 reporting fellow with ProPublica's Local Reporting Network and a 2019-20 reporting fellow with the Education Writers Association.

 Megan previously worked for NPR affiliate WDDE in Wilmington, Delaware, and freelanced for NPR affiliate WAMU in Washington, D.C.
 She's also reported for NPR, Marketplace, The Atlantic, The Hechinger Report and more.